Innocence and Desire

 Innocence and Desire (Innocenza e turbamento) is a 1974 Italian commedia sexy all'italiana film directed by Massimo Dallamano.

 Plot

 A young seminarian is back to his family to reflect on the sincerity of his mystical vocation.
-Here, in a pleasant Sicilian province, he has to face several sexual temptations, even encouraged by his grandfather Don Salvatore, who suffers from satyriasis.
+Here, in a pleasant Sicilian province, he has to face several sexual temptations, even encouraged by his grandfather Don Salvatore, who has satyriasis.
 When the grandfather dies, Carmela, his young stepmother, will definitively discourage the seminarian from his religious intentions.